BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Experiments

 \subsection{Statistical Analysis}

-To assess whether BUSTR's performance gains are robust across folds, we perform paired two-sided $t$-tests on the five-fold test scores for the automatic text metrics (BLEU-4, ROUGE-L, METEOR, and CIDEr).
-For each dataset, BUSTR is compared with the strongest CIDEr baseline (R2Gen for BrEaST and R2GenGPT for BUS-BRA).
-On BrEaST, BUSTR improves ROUGE-L, METEOR, and CIDEr over R2Gen with statistically significant differences ($p < 0.05$), while the gain in BLEU-4 is positive but not significant ($p \approx 0.14$).
-On BUS-BRA, BUSTR achieves statistically significant improvements over R2GenGPT for all four metrics ($p < 0.01$ in each case).
-These tests indicate that the improvements reported in Table~\ref{tab_nlg} are consistent across folds rather than due to random variation.
+To assess whether the observed performance gains are consistent across folds, we perform paired two-sided $t$-tests on the five-fold test scores for BLEU-4, ROUGE-L, METEOR, and CIDEr.
+For each dataset, BUSTR is compared with the baseline that achieved the highest CIDEr score in Table~\ref{tab_nlg}: R2Gen for BrEaST and R2GenGPT for BUS-BRA.
+On BrEaST, BUSTR significantly improves ROUGE-L, METEOR, and CIDEr over R2Gen ($p < 0.05$), while the improvement in BLEU-4 is positive but not statistically significant ($p \approx 0.14$).
+On BUS-BRA, BUSTR achieves statistically significant improvements over R2GenGPT for all four evaluated metrics ($p < 0.01$ in each case).
+These fold-level tests provide supportive evidence that the observed improvements over the selected comparison methods are consistent across the five folds.
+Given the limited number of folds and the evaluation of multiple metrics, the statistical results should be interpreted as supportive rather than definitive.